 P586L37

-The PHY indicates the state of the 2.16 GHz primary channel and secondary channels (if any), …
+The PHY indicates the state of the 2.16 GHz primary channel and any secondary channels , …

 CID 6210

 Discussion

 The spec does not assume or define any dependencies between Ack Types and Flow Control.
 Once the Flow Control is established per TID/Group TID the maintenance of the RBUFCAP it is kept the same with no relation which Ack Type is used.
 No further clarification required.